Skip to main content

 const string keyVaultUrl = "";

-// Specify the Azure Key Vault Certificate ID (certId)
+// Specify the Name of and Azure Key Vault Certificate (certId).

-// Specify the Azure Key Vault Key ID for a certificate
+// Specify the Version for the Azure Key Vault certificate.

 // Create a custom signer object: